 University of Exeter

-As the lead partner, the University of Exeter will be responsible for ensuring the successful delivery of the Smartline project.
-The University will also lead on the research aspects of the project, working with all the project partners and businesses to analyse and interpret data sets, to inform new products, processes and services and identifying needs and service gaps.
+As the lead partner, the University of Exeter is responsible for ensuring the successful delivery of the Smartline project.
+The University also leads on the research aspects of the project, working with all the project partners and businesses to analyse and interpret data sets, to inform new products, processes and services and identifying needs and service gaps.

-The Smartline project will build upon the University’s research which explores how where we live impacts our health and wellbeing.
+The Smartline project builds upon the University’s research which explores how where we live impacts our health and wellbeing.
 Ultimately, the project hopes to be able to use information both to inform and predict potential health and wellbeing issues.